THOMAS CLIFFORD HAYWARD

 Gilbart Funeral Home, Selkirk in care of arrangements.

-To send flowers to Thomas (Tom) Hayward's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Thomas (Tom) Hayward, please visit our floral store.